Law, Litigation, and the Politics of Social Movements

 §27 A second and very different tradition of relevant scholarship is critical legal studies.
 Critical legal theory developed among legal scholars, most of them law professors, in the United States during the 1970s to critique from the political Left the traditional formalism and legitimating “myths” that prevail in the legal academy and among legal professionals.
 It combined, often in unclear ways, the tradition of classical legal realism with critical continental theorizing of Marx and other critical sociological thinkers.
 Parallel European developments proceeded that were even more thoroughly embedded in then contemporary continental theory, including Foucault and deconstructionists.

 §28 The key goals of the CLS movement were to: 1) expose the indeterminacy of supposedly impartial legal doctrines and legal decisions that sustained and masked social hierarchy; 2) to theorize about the implications of law’s inherent ideological, institutional, and instrumental biases; and 3) to “demystify” legal rituals, practices, and culture to open the ways for challenge and transformation.
 In these regards, CLS scholars both drew on egalitarian social movement struggles and provided intellectual alliance with them on many fronts, although most CLS scholars were deeply ensconced in academia.
-Their major contribution was critically deconstructing and challenging the dominant ideological dimensions of the American and European legal traditions16.
+Their major contribution was critically deconstructing and challenging the dominant ideological dimensions of the American and European legal traditions

 Legal Mobilization Studies